oerpli/oerpli.github.io/_posts/2021-04-03-estimated-immunity-at-vlbg.md

 For example the NHS in the United Kingdom decided to prioritize giving as many people as possible a first dose of the vaccine instead of holding back a second dose for people already vaccinated once.
 Additionally, they also decided to increase the time interval between the two doses (this strategy is commonly referred to as "First Doses First", or short "FDF").

-In this post, I will analyze how a FDF approach would have impacted the immunization of Austria's population so far.
+In this post, I will analyze how a FDF approach would have impacted the immunization of Vorarlberg's population so far.

 # Analysis